shinncchen/Compost-project/README.md

 * Capacitors

 # Note
-To create a new data set, you will need to create new node "article" into the file content.xml.
+To create a new data set, you will need to create new node "article" in content.xml.
+Our current live project can be seen at moncompost.com.